 - Interestingly, neither the draw nor the tasted seemed to be effected, positively or negatively, after I took out the stem.

 - This cigar produced smoke like a chimney; it was a very spicy smoke.

-- (Later Edit) I DO think that there is more to this cigar then just the taste and strength, although that cannot be dismissed.
-I picked up 5 of these, so I that I could smoke a couple for the review, and keep a few to try at a later date.
-As has been said, some people want to pick some up not just to smoke, but because Pepín may never roll a production cigar again, and I can certainly appreciate that.
+- I do think that there is more to this cigar than just the taste and strength, although that cannot be dismissed.
+I picked up five of these, so I that I could smoke a couple for the review, and keep a few to try at a later date.
+As has been said, some people want to pick some up not just to smoke, but because Pepín may never roll a production cigar again and I can certainly appreciate that.

 - The final smoking time was exactly two hours.